evolentDelight/Dweather/README.md

 Displays weather information and forecast of some cities.<br><br>

+Preview can be viewed by clicking on the PNG pictures.

 Learning Outcomes:<br>
 Importance and Understanding of CORS<br>
 Capabilities of API once CORS is resolved<br>